joemoose/psiops/docs/character.md

 Your character is a steely professional capable of attempting almost any action, but if you’re trained in a relevant skill, you’re more likely to succeed.

 Each of the following skills represents an area of expertise.
-Unlike attributes, skills don’t have a numerical rating—you either have a skill or you don’t.
+Unlike attributes, skills don’t have a numerical rating — you either have a skill, or you don’t.

 When you attempt an action with an applicable skill and make an *action roll*, you **re-roll one die**, but you must use the second result.